Cities in transition: exploring the role of urban cultural policies

 This thematic series hosts research reflecting on the role and meaning of culture-led transformative dynamics in cities and on the mechanisms through which they emerge.
 In addition, they will investigate how cultural activities contribute to (re-)shape cities in their socio-spatial and institutional configurations and affect citizens’ quality of life.

-Five articles have been published already:
+Seven articles have been published already: